everyone should have access to fresh, healthy food.

 SHOP for fresh, local food.

 Summer Eats is a federally funded program that addresses the summer hunger gap for youth.
-It ensures that all kids who receive free or reduced lunch during the school year also have access to food during the summer.
+It ensures that all kids who receive free or reduced meals during the school year also have access to food during the summer.

 As the ONLY Summer Eats weekend site in Berkshire County, the Pittsfield Farmers Market plays an essential role in increasing food security for youth.